Authors: The LIGO Scientific Collaboration, the Virgo Collaboration, and the KAGRA Collaboration

 Results and outlook to the future

 Spoiler alert – these searches, though well motivated by the theory, don’t yet show any evidence of gravitational waves observed in the detectors.
 There are two bursts identified as the most significant in the short time window search, but both seem to be instrument artifacts.
 But, that doesn’t mean the story is over yet!

 Using the distance to each magnetar, they are able to set constraints on the amount of energy emitted in gravitational waves during the burst.
 These upper limits can be seen in Figure 1.
-These upper limits show how much the current detectors can constrain the emission from magnetar giant flares; the amount of energy released from the giant flares must be less than these upper limits.
+These upper limits show how much the current detectors can constrain the emission from magnetar short bursts; the amount of energy released from the bursts must be less than these upper limits.

 Edited by: Sahil Hegde